-This easy shove-it-in-the-oven casserole is exactly what macaroni and cheese ought to be—cheesy, crumb-topped, and ridiculously indulgent.
+This toss-it-together-and-shove-it-in-the-oven casserole is exactly what macaroni and cheese ought to be—easy, cheesy, crumb-topped, and knee-wobblingly indulgent.

 We know you've always wanted to fling pizza dough like a boss.
-This recipe from Jim Lahey helps you do just that.
+This recipe from master bread baker (and pizza flinger!)
+Jim Lahey helps you do exactly that.

 This godsend of a quick weeknight recipe can be twerked, er, tweaked any which way—which is to say, your way.